How to Port a Sample Application to Chainguard Images

 ✔ Loaded image dnmonster-cg:latest

-So the image is now significantly smaller at 880MB, but more importantly, we’ve eliminated all 970 vulnerabilities.
+So the image is a bit smaller at 1.55GB, but more importantly, we’ve vastly reduced the number of vulnerabilities.
+There are now only 2 known vulnerabilities.

 Ideally, we would use the cgr.dev/chainguard/node:latest